angela-d/firmware_oneplus/README.md

 oneplus5 \
 out/oneplus_5/firmware-update.zip
 ```
-(Hit enter to execute the command if you pasted it into a notepad and then into your terminal, to edit your parameters.)
+(**Hit enter** to execute the command if you pasted it into a notepad to edit your parameters and then into your terminal.)

-[ [Explain this Command](commands-explained.md) ] - Breakdown of paramters in laymen's terms.
 ***

 ## Updating Your Device